 How to Promote Your Child’s Self-Reliance & Financial Independence

 1. Start With a Financial Support Audit

-It’s hard to wean kids off the dole if you don’t know what you’re giving them.
+It’s hard to wean young adults off the dole if you don’t know what you’re giving them.
 Set aside a half hour to sit down with your finances and review every penny you’ve contributed toward your child’s bills over the last three months.

 Keep in mind that not every expense will be obvious.
 You may have handed them physical cash, or you might be paying their bill as part of your own, which is particularly common with cell phone plans.

 - Credit card bills

 - Housing expenses